Police detain ex-Honduras president Hernandez as U.S. seeks extradition | Law-Order

 Police detain ex-Honduras president Hernandez as U.S. seeks extradition

+Earlier on Tuesday, the minister said that Castro had ordered him to comply with the law and to keep her informed.
+Honduras' National Police said Hernandez was detained thanks to cooperation with U.S. agencies, especially the Drug Enforcement Administration (DEA).

-Honduran police detained former president Juan Orlando Hernandez on Tuesday, placing handcuffs on his wrists after he left his house in the capital Tegucigalpa, in a dramatic fall from grace only weeks after leaving power.
-In live footage shown on national TV, police officials gave Hernandez a bullet-proof vest and placed a chain between his arms and ankles before taking him to a nearby base for police special forces.
+Honduran police detained ex-President Juan Orlando Hernandez on Tuesday, escorting him from his home in handcuffs and chains, following a U.S. extradition request on drug charges that marked a dramatic fall from grace only weeks after Hernandez left power.
+In live footage shown on national TV, police officials gave Hernandez a bullet-proof vest and placed a chain between his handcuffed wrists and ankles before taking him to a nearby base for police special forces in Tegucigalpa, the capital.

 Hernandez was shown seated at a table where doctors undertook a medical examination in front of the media, including unbuttoning his shirt to put a stethoscope on his chest, according to live HCH Noticias images.
 Hernandez was then driven away.
-Hernandez's detention comes after a Honduran judge on Tuesday ordered the former right-wing leader's arrest amid an extradition request by the United States on drug-trafficking and weapons charges.
+The right-wing former leader's detention came after a Honduran judge on Tuesday ordered his arrest following the U.S. extradition request on drug-trafficking and weapons charges.

+Hernandez received millions of dollars in bribes in exchange for protecting traffickers from investigation and prosecution, the document said.
+The firearms charges included carrying, using, or aiding and abetting the use of weapons, including machine guns.
+Hernandez, 53, who was replaced as president last month by leftist Xiomara Castro, has pledged to cooperate with national police.
+He has denied any wrongdoing.

-Hernandez must appear before the judge within 24 hours, the spokesman added.
-Washington's request for extradition is in contrast to a period when the U.S. government saw Hernandez as a vital ally in volatile Central America during his eight years in power.
+Hernandez was set to spend the night in a police station and appear before a court on Wednesday morning.
+Washington's request for extradition was in stark contrast to a period when the U.S. government saw Hernandez as a vital ally in volatile Central America during his eight years in power.

-Among the charges, Hernandez, 53, is accused of participating in an operation to receive in Honduras tonnes of cocaine from Colombia and Venezuela, the document said.
-The cocaine was then to be shipped to the United States.
-The embassy also said Hernandez - who was president from 2014 to 2022 - received millions of dollars in bribes in exchange for protecting traffickers from investigation and prosecution.
-The firearms charges include carrying, using, or aiding and abetting the use of weapons, including machine guns.
+Ramon Sabillon, Honduras' security minister, said that Hernandez's capture was a "historic" feat, although the former president came out of the house and surrendered.
+"The government has shown that it has the determination to comply with the law," Sabillon said.
+Earlier on Tuesday, the minister said that Castro had ordered him to comply with the law and to keep her informed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)